luxcem/apifier/README.md

 ## Config

 + name : name of the current configuration
 + encoding : is the encoding the page is using, data will be converted from this encoding to utf-8 for sanity
 + url : page url, first page in case of paginated data
++ xpath: boolean, set to true if selectors are xpath instead of css
 + foreach : css selector for the pagination links int this example pagination looks like :
   ```
   <ul id="fig-pagination-nav">
     <li class="fig-pagination-current"><a href="…"> 1 </a></li>